 In the “grandparent scam,” the scammer will place a call to an older person and say something along the lines of: “Hi Grandma, do you know who this is?”
 When the unsuspecting grandparent guesses the name of the grandchild the scammer most sounds like, the scammer will usually ask for money to solve some unexpected financial problem (overdue rent, payment for car repairs, etc.), to be paid via Western Union or MoneyGram, which don’t always require identification to collect.

 While all of the foregoing schemes involve strangers, it is often a family member or caregiver who betrays a senior and takes advantage of them.
 The True Link study found that caregiver financial abuse costs seniors $6.67 billion annually.
 In some cases, trusted caretakers take advantage of an elderly person by persuading him or her to hand over control of important finances, such as bank accounts and insurance proceeds.
 In other situations, loved ones and even adult children pressure older adults to sign powers of attorney that give the other person the right to change life insurance beneficiaries and tamper with financial documents.

-Yee Law Group, PC: Sacramento and Roseville Elder Law Attorneys
+Yee Law Group Inc.: Sacramento and Roseville Elder Law Attorneys

 If you are a senior or a loved one of a senior looking for answers and guidance on the important matters that arise as we age, Yee Law Group Inc., PC in Roseville is ready to assist you and provide responsive, accessible, and plain-spoken counsel.
 Please give us a call at (916) 599-7297 to discuss your issues and concerns.
 We look forward to the privilege of being your attorneys.